adamaaronson/adamaaronson.github.io/_posts/2022-11-27-animals-to-play-horse-with.md

 So we have a rule: no repeated letters allowed.
 In other words, the animal's name has to be an *isogram*, a word where every letter appears exactly once (alternatively known as a *heterogram*, but *isogram* wins because it's one of those nice self-descriptive wordplay terms—*isogram* is itself an isogram).

-So our question boils down to: **what's the longest animal name that's an isogram?**
+That means our question boils down to: **what's the longest animal name that's an isogram?**

 I posed this question to my friends while we were waiting for our pub trivia sheet to be graded, and we contemplated it for a solid 15 minutes.
 The longest one we thought of that night at Murphy's Pub was the 10-letter **ANGLERFISH** (hat tip to my friend Aakash for that).
 That would make for one long game of H-O-R-S-E!